 Below: The level of liquid in each of the tubes below is indicated with a blue line.
 Notice that each of the sugars (glucose, fructose, and sucrose) produced approximately the same amount of CO2.
 Sucrose is expected to produce CO2 at a slower rate because it is a disaccharide and must first be converted to glucose by the cell.
 Fructose is easily converted to glucose by yeast cells.
 Yeast cells in water produced little CO2 because they do not have a source of sugar.

 We will measure the rate of aerobic cellular respiration in beans by measuring the volume of O2 consumed using the apparatus shown below.
-The apparatus consists of three test tubes with stoppers and a graduated pipette inserted into each stopper.
+The apparatus consists of two test tubes with stoppers and a graduated pipette inserted into each stopper.
 A colored liquid is placed in each of the pipettes.
 When the volume of gas in the test tube changes, the liquid in the pipette will move.

 The assembled respirometer apparatus.